 The Story of Camilla Grabska

 According to NBC News, she was a mom who had her $820,000 car accident injury claim dismissed by a court in Ireland after a picture emerged of her winning a contest to see who could toss a Christmas tree the farthest.
 Ms. Grabska claimed that a 2017 car accident had left her with debilitating pain, leaving her unable to lift heavy bags and keeping her in bed on bad days.
-She further claimed that due to her constant pain in her back and neck, she was unable to lift groceries, do chores, or play with her two children.
+She further claimed that due to the constant pain in her back and neck, she was unable to lift groceries, do chores, or play with her two children.

 The photo that killed her case was published in a local newspaper almost a year after her accident.
 She apparently won the contest, and even a second photo was also published in the newspaper showing her smiling as she was holding a check-mounted certificate declaring her the champion.